Do You Know About Photosensitizing Agents?

 - Yuzu oil (expressed or steam distilled)

-I decided 🧐 to write this blog to tell everyone photosensitization☀️to properly use any of our products that may contain elements that can cause this reaction such as orange essential oil.
-We recommend these products be used during your nigh time 🌛 regimen 🧖🏽♀️🧖🏽♂️.
+I decided 🧐 to write this blog to tell everyone about photosensitization. ☀️ To properly use any of our products that may contain elements that can cause this reaction, such as orange essential oil.
+We recommend these products be used during your nighttime 🌛 regimen 🧖🏽♀️🧖🏽♂️.

-However we do have a few Qrema Face and Body Balm that are ok to use on your face such as:
+However, we do have a few Qrema Face & Body Balm that is ok to use on your face, such as: